CommunityToolkit/Graph-Controls/README.md

 **That's all you need to get started!**

-You can use the `ProviderManager.Instance` to listen to changes in authentication status with the `ProviderUpdated` event or get direct access to the [.NET Graph Beta API](https://github.com/microsoftgraph/msgraph-beta-sdk-dotnet) through `ProviderManager.Instance.GlobalProvider.GetBetaClient()`, just be sure to check if the `GlobalProvider` has been set first and its `State` is `SignedIn`:
+You can use the `ProviderManager.Instance` to listen to changes in authentication status with the `ProviderStateChanged` event or get direct access to the [.NET Graph Beta API](https://github.com/microsoftgraph/msgraph-beta-sdk-dotnet) through `ProviderManager.Instance.GlobalProvider.GetBetaClient()`, just be sure to check if the `GlobalProvider` has been set first and its `State` is `SignedIn`:

 ```csharp
 using CommunityToolkit.Authentication;